 Erected 1988 by Billy Holcomb, Joaquin Murrieta, Slim Princess and John P. Squibob Chapters of E. Clampus Vitus.
 (Marker Number 51.)

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Location.
 36° 18.098′ N, 116° 24.857′ W. Marker is in Death Valley Junction, California, in Inyo County.
 Marker is on State Highway 127 0.2 miles south of State Highway 190, on the right when traveling south.
-Touch for map.
-The location of Death Valley Junction is at SR-127 and SR-190.
-The marker is located front of the Amargosa Hotel/Opera House complex.
+The location of Death Valley Touch for map.
 Marker is in this post office area: Death Valley CA 92328, United States of America.
+Touch for directions.

 Other nearby markers.
-Amargosa Opera House (within shouting distance of this marker); Jack Longstreet (approx. 7.7 miles away in Nevada); Amargosa Valley's Clay Industry (approx. 7.7 miles away in Nevada); Jack's Stone Cabin (approx. 12˝ miles away in Nevada).
+At least 4 other markers are within 13 miles of this marker, measured as the crow flies.
+Amargosa Opera House (within shouting distance of this marker); Jack Longstreet (approx. 7.7 miles away in Nevada); Amargosa Valley's Clay Industry (approx. 7.7 miles away in Nevada); Jack's Stone Cabin (approx. 12½ miles away in Nevada).

 More about this marker.
 At the same time this Plaque was being erected and dedicated, the Grand Council of E Clampus Vitus dedicated a marker commemorating the Amargosa Opera House.
 It is fastened to the east side of the Opera House, which is now listed on the National Register of Historic Places.